Logo Icon

 Regarding maintaining reading speed, aspirants often forsake accuracy for completion, where most of their mistakes are made.
 Here are the tips you must keep in mind to solve CLAT RC passages:

-• Read different types of challenging materials like literature, editorials about current events, and other difficult writing pieces.
+• Read challenging materials like literature, editorials about current events, and other difficult writing pieces.

-• Use a timer while reading to see how long it takes you to read and understand the passage.
+• Use a timer to see how long it takes to read and understand the passage.

 • Practice regularly with tough articles and passages to develop your speed and comprehension skills.